Poland

 Investment Agreement

-An Investment Agreement takes the form of an agreement concluded between the MoF and an investor, i.e. an entity that plans or has started an investment on the territory of Poland with a value of at least PLN 100 million (PLN 50 million from 2025).
-An Investment Agreement is addressed primarily to foreign entities planning to start a new business in Poland.
-Nevertheless, Polish residents are not excluded from benefiting from these regulations.
+This agreement is concluded between the Ministry of Finance and the investor, i.e. an entity that plans or has started an investment on the territory of Poland with a value of at least PLN 50 million (PLN 100 million before 2025).
+Although Investment Agreement is addressed primarily to foreign entities planning to start a new business Polish residents are not excluded from benefiting from these regulations.

 The regulations indicate two types of fees that investors will have to pay in order to enter into an agreement: an initial fee and a main fee.
 The initial fee, which is the payment for the application, is to amount to PLN 50,000 (from each investor filing in the application).
-The conclusion of an Investment Agreement is to be subject to a main fee of not less than PLN 100,000 and not more than PLN 500,000.
+The conclusion of an Investment Agreement is to be subject to a main fee in a range of PLN 100,000 to PLN 500,000.
 The amount of the fee will depend on, among other things, the declared value of the investment and its complexity.

 An Investment Agreement is to be equivalent to the following administrative acts: